I spent the last seven years achieving different massage qualifications to offer a service that is different from the standard massage.

 But I knew that hospitality life was not what I wanted to do for the rest of my life.

-So, in Jan 2016 I did enrol in a Certificate IV in Massage Therapy at the SSNT (Southern School of Natural Therapy) in Fitzroy.
+So, in Jan 2016, I did enrol in a Certificate IV in Massage Therapy at the SSNT (Southern School of Natural Therapies) in Fitzroy.

-After that, soon as I finish the course I did decide to go travelling and experience a bit more of the outback life.
+After that, as soon as I finished the course, I decided to go travelling and experience more of the outback life.

-Was not till February 2018 that I got back to studying massage practice.
+It was not till February 2018 that I returned to studying massage practice.

-I end up in Chiang Mai thanks to a friend, who understood what I was looking for.
+I ended up in Chiang Mai, thanks to a friend who understood what I was looking for.

-Well, I was searching for someone that could teach me more than a massage sequence, or a massage stroke.
+Well, I was searching for someone to teach me more than a massage sequence or stroke.
 So I was not looking for just a random massage qualification.

-Anyway, passed the first round of training in 2018 with Pichest, I then kept travelling and before heading back to Australia I did a second stopover in Chiang Mai, and that was in Jan 2019.
+Anyway, I passed the first round of training in 2018 with Pichest, I then kept travelling, and before heading back to Australia, I did a second stopover in Chiang Mai, and that was in Jan 2019.

 Do you feel like you need help with your neck pain?
-Book now your next appointment, at Coburg or Brunswick clinic.
+Book now your next appointment.

-Now, as already mentioned in 2020 in the full Covid-19 pandemic time, I took the decision to completely abandon the hospitality industry and dive more into the massage practice.
+As already mentioned in 2020, in the full Covid-19 pandemic, I decided to completely abandon the hospitality industry and dive more into the massage practice.
 That’s why I did decide to go for a Remedial Massage course.

-Once the Remedial Massage course was over, in December 2021, I took the decision to step into the advance Diploma of Myotherapy, which would last 1 year more.
+Once the Remedial Massage course was over, in December 2021, I decided to step into the advance Diploma of Myotherapy, which would last one year more.

-In between those courses, I also found the time to take a course for MLD (Manual Lymphatic Drainage) with the Vodder Academy here in Australia.
+Between those courses, I also found the time to take a class for MLD (Manual Lymphatic Drainage) with the Vodder Academy here in Australia.

-But, was not till the latest training with Pichest Boonthumme (November 2022), that I understood how all those modalities are really interconnected with the other one.
+But, it was not till the latest training with Pichest Boonthumme (November 2022) that I understood how all those modalities are interconnected with the other one.

 Where am I now, along the massage qualifications journey?

-- possibly going for a master’s after it (master in acupuncture)
+- I am possibly going for a master’s after it (a master’s in acupuncture).